magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 (i.e., CLJS) to the server-side code (i.e., CLJ), then let the former ask the latter to produce the result to be manipulated by CLJS.

-The following sequence diagram visualizes our requirements.
+The following sequence diagram visualizes our requirements:

 ![Shopping Ajax][16]